 Ori Raynai, aka @ori.ginals, has 49,000 followers on Instagram.
 The Canadian social media influencer is a photographer has partnered with popular brands including Nike and Red Bull.
 Along with sponsored posts and projects, the photographer has a number of beautiful personal photos on Instagram, which explains his popularity.

-Given that it’s a lifestyle blog devoted to all things Canada, is it any wonder that Canadian Blog House is one of the country’s biggest influencers?
-The site’s Twitter account has 20,200 followers and was recently named one of the top Canadian social media influencers to follow.
+Given that it’s a lifestyle blog devoted to all things Canada, is it any wonder that Canadian Blog House is one of the biggest Canadian social media influencers?
+The site’s Twitter account has 20,200 followers and was recently named one of the top Canadian influencers to follow.

 Fashion blogger Jenny Jovanovic has been blogging at Crazy Style Love since 2012.
 Although she’s on a variety of social sites, her Instagram has the most traction, with more than 49,000 followers.
-Her style is a combination of aspirational and attainable, which makes her a hit with followers.
+The top Canadian influencer has a style that combines the aspirational with the attainable, which makes her a hit with followers.

-Kastor & Pollux is a digital agency created by Dani Roche and Bianca Venerayan.
+Kastor & Pollux is a digital agency created by Dani Roche and Bianca Venerayan, both top Canadian social media influencers.
 The agency has more than 25,000 YouTube subscribers and nearly 35,000 followers on Instagram.
 A good way to describe the Canadian social media influencer team’s offerings would be “eclectic.”
 The posts cover everything from fashion to book reviews.

-Fashion blogger Krystin Lee has 187,000 Instagram followers.
+Fashion blogger Krystin Lee has 187,000 Instagram followers and is considered one of the top Canadian social media influencers.
 Although she does partner with top designer brands such as Lancome and Louis Vuitton, she also regularly posts about clothing that costs less than $40.
 Her Instagram is full of posts showcasing her feminine style, as well as beauty tips and travel shots.

 The Canadian social media influencer behind Random Acts of Pastel, Alyssa Garrison has a big following on Instagram (with more than 64,000 followers), and a slightly smaller following on Pinterest (with more than 9,000 followers).
 As an influencer, she’s worked with big brands as well as indie labels.

 The photographer and blogger behind Anna with Love, Anna Agiropoulos’s colorful snaps have earned her Instagram account more than 90,000 followers.
-Her photos and posts are cheerful and aspirational, so it’s little wonder that each one typically earns more than 1,000 likes.
+As one of the top Canadian social media influencers, her photos and posts are cheerful and aspirational.
+It’s little wonder that each one typically earns more than 1,000 likes.

 A UK-born, Toronto-based stylist, Filipa Jackson has nearly 43,000 followers on Instagram.
-As an influencer, she’s promoted brands ranging from Starbucks to L’Oreal.
+As one of the top Canadian social media influencers, she’s promoted brands ranging from Starbucks to L’Oreal.

 Canadian-born Coco Rocha makes the supermodel’s life look attainable and fun.
-With more than one million Instagram followers, she’s often posting runway pictures mixed with photos from her real life, including snaps of her adorable daughter.
+With more than one million Instagram followers, the top Canadian influencer often posts runway pictures mixed with photos from her real life, including snaps of her adorable daughter.

 Canada is to hockey as the US is to baseball.
-So is it any wonder that Jeremy Rupke, of How to Hockey, is an important influencer?
+So is it any wonder that Jeremy Rupke, of How to Hockey, is one of the top Canadian social media influencers?
 His Twitter feed has more than 6,000 followers and is full of hockey-centric tips and product recommendations.

 Fashion week darlings, the Beckerman twins have a big following on Instagram (168,000) in large part because of their quirky and fun style.
-They’ve also worked with major names in the fashion industry, from Chanel to Vetements.
+The top Canadian social media influencers also work with major names in the fashion industry, from Chanel to Vetements.

 With more than 598,000 followers on Instagram, Andrew Knapp has become a major Canadian social media influencer.
 What brought him to the top?
 His dog, Momo.
 Most of his posts center on Momo, who’s “hiding” somewhere in a scenic location.
 Thanks to Momo, Knapp has worked with brands such as Motorola and Volvo, and even has a children’s book in the works.

 For some, Instagram is synonymous with “fitspiration” and “clean eating.”
-So it’s little surprise that Sweat in the Six, a clean-eating and gym-focused Instagram account based in Toronto, has 13.5K followers.
+So it’s little surprise that Sweat in the Six, a clean-eating and gym-focused Instagram account based in Toronto, is one of the top Canadian social media influencers with 13.5K followers.
 The women behind Sweat in the Six share gym reviews, new healthy/clean-eating products and workout photos.

 Jessica Morris is another Toronto-based exercise and nutrition guru.
 She doesn’t have a huge Instagram following — just 4,139 followers — but each of the pictures she posts tends to get a large number of likes and comments from fans.